Subchapter 5 in Chapter 11 Bankruptcy

 COVID-19 Bill Temporarily Expanded Eligibility

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act enacted in March 2020 expanded Subchapter 5 eligibility to businesses with debts of up to $7.5 million for one year.
-The change was made to help with the expected increase in business bankruptcies as a result of the pandemic.
+The Coronavirus Aid, Relief, and Economic Security Act (CARES Act), enacted by Congress in March 2020, temporarily expanded the Subchapter 5 debt limit eligibility to businesses with debts of up to $7.5 million.
+This provision expires in June 2024 but is eligible for extension.

-Subchapter 5 made it easier for small businesses to file for a reorganization bankruptcy, but creditors still have the following Chapter 11 benefits:
+Subchapter 5 made filing for a reorganization bankruptcy easier for small businesses.
+But, creditors still have the following Chapter 11 protections:

 • The reorganization must offer creditors at least what they would have received had you filed under Chapter 7.

-• Secured creditors may still retain their rights to the property you put up as collateral.
+• Secured creditors may keep their rights to the property they put up as collateral.

 • Secured creditors can protect their collateral and seek relief from the automatic stay.

-Creditors may use these rights to force you to give them better treatment under your reorganization plan.
+Creditors may use these rights to force you to give them better treatment under your plan.

 A Bankruptcy Attorney Can Help

 Subchapter 5 simplified Chapter 11 filing for small businesses, but it is still a complex process.
-A skilled attorney can walk you through each step in filing for bankruptcy to ensure the best possible result.
+A skilled attorney can walk you through each bankruptcy filing step to ensure the best possible result.
 Working with an experienced bankruptcy attorney near you can offer you guidance and work to protect your assets.

 Was this helpful?